Pylons/pyramid/docs/narr/commandline.rst

 ~~~~~~~~~~~~~~~~~~~

 It is sometimes convenient when using the interactive shell often to have
-some variables significant to your application already loaded as globals
+some variables significant to your application already loaded as globals when
-when you start the ``pshell``.
-To facilitate this, ``pshell`` will look
+you start the ``pshell``.
+To facilitate this, ``pshell`` will look for a
-for a special ``[pshell]`` section in your INI file and expose the subsequent
+special ``[pshell]`` section in your INI file and expose the subsequent
 key/value pairs to the shell.
+Each key is a variable name that will be
+global within the pshell session; each value is a :term:`dotted Python name`.

 For example, you want to expose your model to the shell, along with the
 database session so that you can mutate the model on an actual database.